Travel guide

 It depends on the plan, but regional ones usually cover between 10 and 20 countries, including major destinations like Thailand, Japan, Vietnam, Indonesia, and South Korea.
 Check the specific list of the plan, as not all include China, India, or Sri Lanka.

-What happens if I run out of data midway through my trip?
+What if I run out of data halfway through my trip?

 You can top up the same plan from the app or buy a new plan on the fly, provided you have a temporary Wi-Fi connection.
-That's why it's wise to calculate your GBs with some margin: topping up on the go works, but it's more convenient to start with plenty of data.
+That's why it's advisable to calculate your GB with some buffer: topping up on the go works, but it's more convenient to start with plenty of data.

 Do I need a different eSIM for each Asian country?

 No, that's precisely the advantage of the regional plan: a single eSIM covers several countries.
-A country-specific eSIM would only make sense if you're going to a single destination for a long time and want to maximize the GBs for what you pay.
+A per-country eSIM would only make sense if you're going to a single destination for a long time and want to maximize GB for what you pay.

 Conclusion

-For an itinerary that crosses several Asian countries, a regional plan saves you headaches: one installation, one balance, and coverage from airport to airport.
-Calculate your GBs with a margin, verify mobile compatibility, and get everything ready before you fly.
-Start your trip with data from the moment you land and forget about roaming.
+For an itinerary that crosses several Asian countries, a regional plan eliminates headaches: one installation, one balance, and coverage from airport to airport.
+Calculate your GB with a margin, verify mobile compatibility, and get everything ready before you fly.
+Start your trip with data from the minute you land and forget about roaming.

 Marc González Sáez